Uniform Voidable Transactions Act: One Year After the UFTA Amendments

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will discuss the 2014 amendments to the UFTA, which has been renamed the Uniform Voidable Transactions Act.
+This CLE course will discuss the 2014 amendments to the UFTA, which has been renamed the Uniform Voidable Transactions Act.
 The webinar will cover the problems or obstacles that the amendments were intended to rectify and how the amendments have impacted the law of voidable transfers.

 - State enactment process